-Homemade Panda Express Orange Chicken
+Homemade Copycat Panda Express Orange Chicken

 If you are looking for orange chicken that tastes just like the real deal, this is it!
 The orange flavor stood out but it didn't overpower the meal.
 The chicken was juicy, soft, and flavorful.
-This Homemade Panda Express Orange Chicken recipe delivers the flavors of your favorite takeout dish in your own kitchen.
+This Copycat Homemade Panda Express Orange Chicken recipe delivers the flavors of your favorite takeout dish in your own kitchen.
 It’s a treat the whole family will love - and will be asking for seconds!

 Make this easy copycat Panda Express Orange Chicken at home—crispy fried chicken tossed in sticky orange sauce for a family favorite dinner.
 This orange chicken has a crispy exterior with a sweet, citrus-forward glaze and subtle ginger notes—similar to takeout, but fresher and less oily.